 I’d like to start off with an admittedly grandpa-sounding critique of a piece of technology in my house: My coffee maker’s status lights are too bright.
 My dad got it for my partner and I this past Christmas and we threw-out-the-box-immediately-wanna-keep it, but the thing has a lighthouse attached to it.
 We live in a relatively small (and very old) place and our bedroom is a small room right off the kitchen.
 The first night we had the coffee maker I thought we had forgotten to turn off the TV.
 We don’t really need alarm clocks anymore either, because when it finishes brewing it beeps like a smoke detector.
 Again, we love the coffee maker (Dad, seriously we love it.) but sometimes it feels like wearing a shoe that was designed for someone with six toes.

 As anyone that has seen a Gary Hustwit documentary can tell you, design is super important.
 Not just for things worthy of a Jony Ive industrial design-gasm (climax at 1:17) but for all sorts of stuff.
 Even the mundane things like coffee makers.
-I did a Google image search of our coffee maker and when it isn’t floating in an ethereal white void its hanging out in some really swank kitchens:
+I did a Google image search of our coffee maker, managed to check out CorpCofe.com for some other options, got back to what I started with and later when it isn’t floating in an ethereal white void its hanging out in some really swank kitchens:

 What is that?
 Granite?
 Rounded edges?
 Very sensible.
 Turns out our coffee maker wasn’t made for us.
 This coffee maker was thrust into the world with one singular mission: to take up a post in a suburban ranch house where it must scream its status across a great room to the very bottom of the stairs that lead up to the master bedroom.
 That’s what the focus group told it to do.